 Your first flight hop will bring you east to the Vietnamese capital.
 You’ll stay in its historic French Quarter, the luxury of your neoclassic hotel exemplifying the best of the city’s colonial architecture.
 Discover the foundations of modern Vietnam with a visit to Ho Chi Minh’s stilted house, his mausoleum and the ornate Presidential Palace before an indulgent local lunch and trip to the garden-lined Temple of Literature, a Confucianist temple once Vietnam’s first university.
 You’ll then experience a different side to the city’s past in the ‘Hanoi Hilton’ – a prison, now museum, which housed downed American pilots.
 It’s an eerie contrast to the city centre’s tranquil lakes and the fading colonial charm of the Old Quarter’s vibrant, twisting alleyways, explored on a cyclo ride.

 Drive out to Halong Bay – Vietnam’s greatest natural wonder where cerulean waters are peppered with forested limestone islands.
 Boarding your boutique ship, you’ll be treated to marble bathrooms, Jacuzzis and private balconies – a luxurious contrast to the teak wood of its traditional junk ship aesthetic.
 You’ll cruise between floating villages and secluded bays, sailing in and out of hidden caves on skiffs and bamboo boats.
 Along the way, you’ll enjoy top-deck fine dining as you take in the spectacular scenery with welcome drinks.

 Begin your day with a Tai Chi session on the sundeck before arriving at Soi Sim Island for some beach relaxation or a hike into its jungle-clad interior.
-Then, flying via Hanoi and Danang, you’ll head south to Hoi An, an ancient port town where Chinese temples, Japanese merchant houses and a beautiful riverside position evidence a rich trading history.
+Then, flying via Hanoi and Danang, your next private transfer will bring you to Hoi An, an ancient port town where Chinese temples, Japanese merchant houses and a beautiful riverside position evidence a rich trading history.
 Its diverse influences are perhaps best experienced with its cuisine, which you’ll sample on an included lunch and cooking course.
 A walking tour will then bring you through its narrow streets, discovering centuries-old residences, covered bridges and historic craft workshops.
 You’ll even try your hand at making the traditional paper lanterns that cast a multi-coloured glow throughout the town.
-Throughout, you’ll stay at the Four Seasons resort, whose beachside position hosts ultra-luxury villas and preserved temples alike.